Tag Archives: Units of Consciousness

 Many times in laboratory studies, substances called proteinoids (often misleadingly defined in dictionaries as “primitive proteins”) have been observed forming from amino acids, which are sub units of proteins.
 Some researchers think of proteinoids as the forerunners of the protein that life needs to ride true biological proteins and do not lead to life.
 I strongly object to being told that dead matter turns itself into living matter.
 Just how does this transformation come about?

-a true Darwinist would find the statement “survival of the fittest,” to be anathema.
+A true Darwinist would find the statement “survival of the fittest,” to be anathema.

 Psychic and religious ideas, then, despite many drawbacks, are far more important in terms of ‘evolution’ than is recognized.
 And I am telling you that so-called evolution and religion are closely connected.
 Consciousness always creates form, and not the other way around.